neha9t/scribble/about.md

 title: About
 ---

-Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).
+Hello, I am Neha - music lover, developer in process, devops in random state and automation engineer by profession.
+In my past time I sing, read, write & love to lend my listening ear.
+Meeting people to catch on their infective smile is something I would never miss.

+Exploring world, exploring to be silent and calm will be my forever quest.
+You can check out my songs [here](soundcloud.com/neha-tandon-1)

+This blog was developed with an intention to keep a track of my learnings and capture the randomness of moments experienced by me.

-This theme is made by me.
-You have a nice day. ♥
+Have a nice day. ♥